Melee (game): Reception

-Steve Perrin reviewed Advanced Melee for Different Worlds and stated that "All in all, Advanced Melee is well worth the money.
-Don't pay any attention to the publisher's attempt to get you to buy the Microgame, Melee is dead, long live Advanced Melee!"
+Robert C. Kirk reviewed Melee for Pegasus magazine and stated that "A veritable Hercules can be harried to his death by a nimble old granny with a dirk, but, if he can hit just once. ..."

 In the book Designers & Dragons, game historian Shannon Appelcline noted that "The tactical combat of Melee worked because it was also very playable; it was simple, yet allowed for thoughtful play, all without paging through charts and tables."

 In Issue 27 of Simulacrum, Brian Train noted, "Together with Wizard, this set of simple rules for individual combat formed the framework for an array of expansions (Advanced Melee and Advanced Wizard) and associated games (the programmed adventure Microquests, including Death Test; Death Test 2; Grail Quest; Orb Quest; Master of the Amulets; Security Station; Treasure of the Silver Dragon; Treasure of Unicorn Gold)."

 In a retrospective review in Issue 35 of Warning Order, Matt Irsik called this "a lot of game in a little package."
 He noted that "it garnered quite a following by fantasy gamers who used it as the combat system for their role-playing games."
 Irsik concluded "For $2.95 this was a very well put together game with a lot of ideas that worked out very well in terms of game play."